-- 1.1 Student Status There is only one type of student status in the MCA degree Programme, namely, full-time. - 1.2 Duration The duration of study shall be a minimum of SIX semesters and a maximum of SIX years. - 1.3 Admissions will be made in accordance with the instructions received from MHRD from time to time.
-Seats are reserved for candidates belonging to Other Backward Classes Scheduled Caste and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MHRD. - 1.4 The admissions will be on the basis of the performance in the prescribed Entrance Examination, and performance in the qualifying examination and interview.
+- 1.1 Student Status There are two types of student status in the MCA. degree Programme: - a) Full-time student - b) Full time self-financed student - 1.2 Duration The duration of study shall be a minimum of SIX semesters and a maximum of SIX years. - 1.3 Admissions for Type (a) student status will be made in accordance with the instructions received from MoE from time to time.
+Seats are reserved for candidates belonging to Other Backward Classes Scheduled Caste and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MoE. - 1.4 The admissions for Type (a) will be on the basis of the performance in the prescribed Entrance Examination, and performance in the qualifying examination and interview.
 The prescribed qualifying examinations are given separately in the Institute prospectus for M.C.A.
 Programme. - 1.5 Admission to M.C.A.
 Programme shall be open to candidates who have - - (a) passed the prescribed qualifying examination with a Cumulative Grade Point Average (CGPA) of at least 6.5 in the 0-10 scale grading system, OR not less than 60% marks in the aggregate (taking into account the marks scored in all the subjects of all the public/university examinations conducted during the entire prescribed period for the degree programme).
-However, this prescribed minimum shall be CGPA of 6.0 OR 55% marks in the aggregate for SC/ST candidates. - (b) a valid score in NITMCA Common Entrance Test (NIMCET) - 1.6 A limited number of admissions is offered to Foreign Nationals and Indians Living Abroad in accordance with the rules applicable for such admission, issued from time to time, by MHRD. - 1.7 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 1.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Information Brochure or the Prospectus. - 1.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his career on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 1.10 The decision of the Senate regarding the admissions is final and binding. - 1.11 Student Exchange Programmes and the Transfer of Credits in such cases shall be as per the corresponding MOU approved by Competent Authority.
+However, this prescribed minimum shall be CGPA of 6.0 OR 55% marks in the aggregate for SC/ST candidates. - (b) Students of type (a) should have a valid score in NITMCA Common Entrance Test (NIMCET) - 1.6 A limited number of seats is offered under Type (b).
+The student of type (b) shall fulfil the qualifying degree eligibility requirements as prescribed for the students of other types.
+He/she will not receive any scholarship /assistantship.
+The admission will be based on performance in qualifying exam, written test and interview, with due weightage for each component as decided by the DPGC. - 1.7 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 1.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Information Brochure or the Prospectus. - 1.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his career on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 1.10 The decision of the Senate regarding the admissions is final and binding. - 1.11 Student Exchange Programmes and the Transfer of Credits in such cases shall be as per the corresponding MOU approved by Competent Authority.